yessycrown/t4ds/_posts/2023-04-12-data-wrangling.md

 </pre>
 </details>

+The research does show that glaciers around the world are melting and getting smaller (see, e.g., [climate.gov][1]).
+Tomorrow, we will explore the relationship between shape and glacier health.

 ---
 ## 2. Working with GIS Data in R

-Now that we have some basic data analysis in R under our belt, we'll start working with GIS data, which is a bit more complex!
+Now that we have some basic data analysis in R under our belt, we start working with GIS data, which is a bit more complex!

 ---

 ### Some GIS Data to Play With: Montana Counties

-For this tutorial we'll work with GIS data coming from Montana County boundaries.
+For this tutorial, we will work with GIS data coming from Montana County boundaries.
 We will download the data directly into R as before, which comes from [Montana.gov](https://ftpgeoinfo.msl.mt.gov/Data/Spatial/MSDI/AdministrativeBoundaries/).